tmvllrrl/ML_Project/README.md

 # ML Project Submission

+## Initial Setup
+ALE/Gym will ask if you have permission to run the games under a researcher's license and give you a command for to enter.
+Enter that command as this will allow you to get the Atari 2600 games and run the code.

 ## DQN
 In order to run DQN, one can simply navigate to the DQN folder and run:
 ```shell